akshatshandilya6869/BridgeLabz_28/README.md

 ## **03-02-25**
 - Learned about this,static,final keyowrd  and contructor(default,parameterised and copy) in java programming.
 - Solved Assignment question on this,static and final.
+## **04-02-25**
+-Learned about  this, static, final key words and instance of operator.
+-Solved level 1 lab practice questions on the above topic.